What you'll learn

-Being an entrepreneur can be overwhelming at first, but this lesson will help you to grasp the very fundamental information that you need to consider before starting your own business.
+Being an entrepreneur can be overwhelming at first, but this lesson will really help you to grasp the very fundamental information that you need to consider when you think about starting your business.
 Understanding your company type and exactly what your market will be are the two key principles that are covered in this lesson.

 Beyond the Basics

 Business structure is essential to ensure you have the support needed for your company.
-This lesson will give you the tools you need to organise your company structure, manage your staff, explore more financial concepts, and prepare you for setting up a business plan in Lesson 3.
+This lesson will give you the tools you need to organise your company structure, manage your staff, explore more financial concepts and prepare you for setting up a business plan.

 Creating Your Business Plan

-A business plan will give you the ability to plan how you turn your vision into a business.
-It will enable entrepreneurs to answer the tough day-to-day questions as the plan will have been considered and will help the individual look at the cash flow forecast, market research, and the milestones to make the start-up a reality.
+Your business plan will give you the ability to plan how you turn your vision into a business.
+It will enable you to answer the tough day-to-day questions, as well as help you understand your cash flow forecast, market research and milestones to make the startup a reality.

 Your Corporate Identity

-Having professional looking design elements (logo, email signature and flyer design) is crucial for your business.
-Not only will your customers then take you seriously, but you will also have a sense of pride in what you do.
-In this extremely competitive age, you need your business to stand out in all the noise.
-Professional-looking design is one of the ways to stand out.
-This lesson is all about teaching you amazing tips and tools to make use of so your business can have that edge.
+Having professional looking design elements are crucial for your business.
+Not only will your customers take you seriously, but you will also have a sense of pride in what you do.
+In this extremely competitive age, you need your business to stand out above the rest.
+A professional-looking brand identity is one of the ways to stand out.
+This lesson is all about teaching you amazing tips and tools that could help you create a good brand identity/design and gain a competitive edge.
 All tools being illustrated in this lesson are free online-based software, so you can access this from almost anywhere.
-You will be taught how to create a company logo, an HTML based email signature as well as other corporate identity elements like a poster design.
+You will be taught how to create a company logo, an HTML based email signature, as well as other corporate identity elements.